sudara/pamplejuce/README.md

 Don't worry about all of this if you are new to JUCE.
 Just keep it in mind as you grow.

-## What if I need to include files not in modules and not in `/source`?

-If you have control over the files, I highly recommend taking 3 minutes to make a JUCE module — if nothing else than to wrap the code you need and make the build system nice and easy.
-See the [module API](https://github.com/juce-framework/JUCE/blob/master/docs/JUCE%20Module%20Format.md), or other JUCE modules for an example on how to do it.

-If that's not an option, you could add more directories in the `file(GLOB_RECURSE SourceFiles` line in the `CMakeLists.txt` and maybe fiddle with `source_group` to have things show up in your IDE.
-But again, I recommend sticking with JUCE modules and keeping the IDE source tree reflective of your filesystem.

 ## What's the deal with BinaryData?

 Your binary data CMake target is called `Assets`.